 3] Protect Root account

-Root account, in a physical or virtual network, holds the utmost importance.
-It is like the king in a chess game.
+The Root account, in a physical or virtual network, holds the utmost importance.
+It is like the king in a game of chess.
 You need to make sure that it is inaccessible.
 To do that, you can configure the sshd_config file and set the ‘DenyUsers root’ and ‘PermitRootLogin no’ options.

 Read: Harden Windows Login Password Policy & Account Lockout Policy.